fmferrari/SpeedrunApp/README.md

 Features

-Written in swift
-Clean architecture using VIPER as design pattern.
+Grid with detail app model written in swift, with an approach of VIPER architecture as design pattern.
 RxSwift in order to build the reactive architecture.
 Alamofire for HTTP requests.
 Quick, Nimble, Mockingjay for unit testing.